LA Mayor Eric Garcetti's 9-year-old daughter tests positive for COVID-19

 "On Monday while I was at work, my wife called to let us know our beloved daughter Maya, who turned 9 this weekend, wasn't feeling very well," Garcetti said.
 "And after she came down with a fever, we had her tested for COVID-19 and her results came back positive."

-He added that her symptoms are mild, and that he and his wife have tested negative for the virus.
+He added that her symptoms are mild and she is doing fine.
+He and his wife have tested negative for the virus.

 The mayor also said he and his wife will be quarantining and Maya will be in isolation for at least 10 days from the time she started showing symptoms.